IOTechSystems/xrt-examples/DeviceServices/canbus/README.md

 ## Overview

 This page shows you how to setup and run the CANbus example.
+Note that the CANbus example requires hardware as no simulator is available at present.

 For more information about the Device Service please review the [CANbus Device Service](https://docs.iotechsys.com/edge-xrt21/device-service-components/canbus-device-service-component.html)